medined/perl-5-by-example/perl_5_by_example/glossary.md

 ## Reference

 A reference is a scalar value that points to a memory location that holds some type of data.
-See Chapter 8, "<A href="ch08.htm">References</A>," for more information.
+See [](./references.md) for more information.

 ## Regular Expression

 A Regular Expression is used to find patterns in strings.
-See Chapter 11, "<A href="ch10.htm">Regular Expressions</A>," for more information.
+See [](./regular-expressions.md) for more information.

 ## Return Value

 All Perl functions return a value when they are finished.
-The return value is the value of the last executed statement or you can use the <TT>return()</TT> to explicitly state it.
+The return value is the value of the last executed statement or you can use the *return()* to explicitly state it.
 You may always choose to ignore the return value by not assigning the function call to a variable.

 ## Run-time Error